env0-labs/.github/profile/README.md

 ## 🧭 Project Evolution

-**env0.labs** began as a pure web project (HTML, CSS, JS, and a canvas-based terminal renderer).
-After weeks of renderer pain, performance issues, and tight coupling between display and logic, the project moved to Unity — aiming to offload visuals and focus on simulation.
+**env0.labs** started as a pure web project (HTML, CSS, JS, and a custom canvas terminal renderer).
+After weeks of renderer pain, performance issues, and tight coupling between display and logic, the project shifted direction:

-**However, Unity as an all-in-one solution proved too heavy and complex for pure system simulation.**
+- **Unity was chosen as a front end** to offload visuals and handle immersive effects.
+But Unity as an all-in-one solution was too heavy and restrictive for true system simulation.
+- The project split: **C# became the logic core**, and Unity is now the orchestration/presentation layer.
+- The original game, `node.zero`, is on hold—not abandoned, but parked after realizing that maintaining two major games and a backend was too much to take on solo.

-**Current direction:**
+- **Current direction:**
-- The pure C# logic engine is being built in [`env0.terminal.unity`](https://github.com/env0-labs/env0.terminal.unity).
-This is the backend: a platform-agnostic, testable, simulation core.
-No Unity dependencies.
+  - **env0.terminal**: Pure C# DLL, simulation engine, zero UI.
+Handles all logic, filesystem, and network state.
+Testable and platform-agnostic.
-- [`env0.core.unity`](https://github.com/env0-labs/env0.core.unity) is the Unity front end, focused on visuals, audio, and immersive effects.
-It consumes output from the pure C# logic engine and displays it via TextMeshPro, shaders, etc.
+  - **entropy.echo**: Unity front end and game orchestration.
+Handles all visuals, audio, FX, and story layering.
+Owns the world state and orchestrates play.
-- The JS project is on pause while the pure C# engine is established as the “brain” of the terminal.
-- The long-term goal: Logic and simulation are platform-agnostic and testable (console, Unity, web, or other UI), while Unity (and potentially other frontends) handle display, effects, and user interaction.
+  - **env0.explore**: Ongoing essays, audits, and knowledge trails.

+The JavaScript proof-of-concept remains for reference only.
+Everything is being rebuilt from the ground up, leveraging lessons learned.

 Nothing here is finished.
 But the direction is deliberate.